amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 </tr>
 <tr class="odd">
 <td><strong>refreshToken</strong></td>
 <td>The LWA refresh token.
-Get this value when the seller authorizes your application.
+Get this value when the selling partner authorizes your application.
 For more information, see <a href="#authorizing-selling-partner-api-applications">Authorizing Selling</a> <a href="#authorizing-selling-partner-api-applications">Partner API applications</a>.</td>
-<td><p>No. Include refreshToken if the operation that you call in the following step requires seller authorization.
-All operations that are not <a href="#grantless-operations">grantless operations</a> require seller authorization.
+<td><p>No. Include refreshToken if the operation that you call in the following step requires selling partner authorization.
+All operations that are not <a href="#grantless-operations">grantless operations</a> require selling partner authorization.
 If you include refreshToken, do not include withScopes.</p></td>
 </tr>
 <tr class="even">
 <td><strong>withScopes</strong></td>